 “My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment.”

-With chapter three, James shifts to a new subject – controlling the tongue.
+In chapter three, James shifts to a new subject – controlling the tongue.
 A good measure of maturity in the Christian life is how we control our speech.
 The mouth manifests that which is on our hearts.
 The first 12 verses show Christians how to control their speech.
 Christian work comes by words.

 James continues to address his comments to believers.
 The use of “my brethren” is an indication of a new subject.